radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/schedule-backup.md

 ---
 # Schedule Automated Environment Backups

 This guide provides an overview of the steps required to schedule automated backups for a specific environment.
+For details on manually creating backups, see the [create a backup](create-backup.md) guide.

 ## Getting started